eneakllomollari/pscraper-db/README.md

 ## API

-This application is deployed in the heroku platform under [this](http://pscraper.herokuapp.com) url.<br>
+This application is deployed on [Heroku](http://pscraper.herokuapp.com) and [App Engine](http://phev-scraping.appspot.com/)

+The API endpoints can be found [here](https://pscraper.herokuapp.com/api/v1/) or [here](https://phev-scraping.appspot.com/api/v1/). <br>
-For the API documentation go to the [Pscraper API](http://pscraper.herokuapp.com/api/v1/docs) site.
+For the full API documentation go to the Pscraper API site [here](http://pscraper.herokuapp.com/api/v1/docs) or [here](https://phev-scraping.appspot.com/api/v1/docs).

 ## Table Schema

+The MySQL instance is hosted in GCP's Cloud SQL
-There are 3 main tables containing the data:
+There are 3 main MySQL tables containing the data:

 ### pscraper_vehicle